hjc4869/mmapeak/README.md

 Please use CUDA Toolkit version 12.8.1 (or later) instead of 12.8.0 to ensure compatibility with the Blackwell architecture.

+`wgmma` is not currently utilized, results in suboptimal FP8 performance on Hopper devices.

 ## Usage

 ```bash